nvi-inc/fs-vgos/fs-vgos.md

 You will see the available scans to be pulled

-At another xterm window (in â€œoperâ€, not â€œrootâ€)
+At another xterm window (in "oper", not "root")

 Ssh to Haystack storage nodes &gt;ssh evlbi1.haystack.mit.edu &gt;password is oper password